A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: Numerical Results

 \section{Numerical Results}

 In this section, we present some numerical results.
-Several of the numerical tests considered are designed to verify the accuracy and convergence properties of the different parts of our method, including the perpendicular and parallel numerical diffusion operators.
-We will use the method of manufactured solutions to test the perpendicular component exclusively, followed by the ``NIMROD benchmark'' \cite{sovinec_nonlinear_2004} to show that the full scheme converges, even when the perpendicular diffusion is zero.
+Several numerical tests considered are designed to verify the accuracy and convergence properties of the different parts of our method, including the perpendicular and parallel numerical diffusion operators.
+We will use the method of manufactured solutions to test the perpendicular component exclusively with and without a magnetic field.
+This is followed by the ``NIMROD benchmark'' \cite{sovinec_nonlinear_2004} to show that the full scheme is asymptotic preserving.
+A self convergence test with a single island is also presented.
 To end the section, we will present simulations involving magnetic field, with chaotic regions and islands, and show the contours of the numerical solutions of the anisotropic diffusion equation reproduce key features in the field.